Meet our New CEO: Ben Minicucci

-Ben Minicucci serves as president and chief operating officer of Alaska Air Group, the parent company of Alaska Airlines and Horizon Air.
-The combined airlines carry over 45 million guests a year to more than 115 destinations on 1,300 daily flights across the U.S. and to Mexico, Canada and Costa Rica.
+Ben Minicucci serves as chief executive officer of Alaska Air Group, the parent company of Alaska Airlines and Horizon Air.
+The combined airlines carry over 45 million guests a year on 1,300 daily flights to 115 destinations throughout the United States and to Canada, Mexico and Costa Rica.

-In 2016, he was promoted to president of Alaska Airlines, and was also named CEO of Virgin America Airlines upon Alaska Air Group’s acquisition of the company in December 2016 until the airlines merged under a single operating certificate in January 2018.
-Minicucci oversaw the integration of Alaska and Virgin America’s operations, processes and work groups.
+In 2016, he was promoted to president of Alaska Airlines, and was also named CEO of Virgin America upon Alaska's acquisition of the airline in December 2016 until the airlines merged under a single operating certificate in January 2018.
+He oversaw the integration of Alaska and Virgin America’s operations, processes and work groups.
 As president of Alaska, Ben was responsible for both operations and commercial functions.
 He led the execution of the company’s strategic plan including a focus on Alaska’s network, flight schedule, sales, revenue management, safety and operations, marketing and real estate.

-Before joining Alaska Airlines, Minicucci spent seven years serving in a variety of roles at Air Canada first as director of technical operations and then as vice president of heavy maintenance.
-Minicucci served in the Canadian Armed Forces for 14 years prior to joining the private aviation sector.
+Before joining Alaska, Ben spent seven years serving in a variety of roles at Air Canada’s technical operations and, ultimately, vice president of heavy maintenance.
+He served in the Canadian Armed Forces for 14 years prior to joining the private aviation sector.

-Minicucci holds a bachelor’s and master’s degree in mechanical engineering from the Royal Military College of Canada.
+Ben holds a bachelor’s and master’s degree in mechanical engineering from the Royal Military College of Canada.
 He’s currently on the board of directors for Alaska Air Group and the University of Washington Michael G. Foster School of Business Center for Leadership & Strategic Thinking.